uo-ec607/lectures/08-regression/08-regression.md

 The simplest (and least efficient) way to include fixed effects in a regression model is, of course, to use dummy variables.
 However, it isn't very efficient or scalable.
 What's the point learning all that stuff about the Frisch-Waugh-Lovell theorem, within-group transformations, etcetera, etcetera if we can't use them in our software routines?
 Again, there are several options to choose from here.
 For example, many of you are probably familiar with the excellent **lfe** package ([link](https://cran.r-project.org/web/packages/lfe/index.html)), which offers near-identical functionality to the popular Stata library, **reghdfe** ([link](http://scorreia.com/software/reghdfe/)).
 However, for fixed effects models in R, I am going to advocate that you take a look at the **fixest** package ([link](https://github.com/lrberge/fixest)).

 **fixest** is relatively new on the scene and has quickly become one of my packages in the entire R catalogue.
 It has a boatload of functionality built in to it: support for nonlinear models, high-dimensional fixed effects, multiway clustering, etc. It is also insanely fast... as in, up to *orders of magnitude* faster than **lfe** or **reghdfe**.
-(See: [benchmarks](https://github.com/lrberge/fixest#benchmarking.)
+(See: [benchmarks](https://github.com/lrberge/fixest#benchmarking.))
 I won't be able to cover all of **fixest**'s features in depth here --- see the [introductory vignette](https://cran.r-project.org/web/packages/fixest/vignettes/fixest_walkthrough.html) for a thorough walkthrough --- but I hope to least give you a sense of why I am so enthusiastic about it.
-Let's start off with a simple example before moving on to something more demanding.
+Let's start off with a simple example before moving on to something a little more demanding.

 #### Simple FE model